UNISvalbard/Geo-SfM/_sources/content/lessons/l1/tutorial.md

 - _Planar_: You can project a DEM onto a plane of your choice.
 You can select the projection plane and orientation of the resulting DEM.
 - _Cylindrical_: This parameter enables the projection of DEM onto a cylindrical surface.
 The height value is determined by measuring the distance between the model surface and the cylindrical surface.

-Agisoft Metashape allows the DEM generation based on the point cloud or mesh model.
+Agisoft Metashape allows the DEM generation based on the point cloud or model.
 It is recommended to use _Point Cloud_ as the source data since it provides more accurate results and faster processing.
 You can generate elevation data results from depth maps or a tie point cloud.
-If you need the DEM to follow the polygonal model precisely or if the point cloud hasn't been reconstructed, you can use the Mesh and Tiled Model options.
+If you need the DEM to follow the polygonal model precisely or if the point cloud hasn't been reconstructed, you can use the Model and Tiled Model options.

 We suggest keeping the interpolation parameter _Disabled_ for accurate reconstruction results since only areas corresponding to point cloud or polygonal points are reconstructed.
-Usually, this method is recommended for Mesh and Tiled Model data source.
+Usually, this method is recommended for Model and Tiled Model data source.

 `````{tab-set}
 ````{tab-item} Geographic